sammancoaching/website/_learning_hours/test_design/test_data_builders.md

 - apply the same technique to all objects created in the `Arrange` part of the tests

 ## Conclusion

-If you had to explain the main idea of test data builders usefulness to someone else, what would you say ?
+Does our code have this issue?

+Ask the team to find part of their tests where they could have applied the test data builder pattern